 The researchers also completed LBM simulations on the effects of fracture density on effective permeability in a shale matrix-fracture system.

-Experimentally, the researchers conducted high-pressure small-angle neutron scattering (SANS) experiments on Marcellus shale samples using water as a pressure medium at the NIST Center for Neutron Research (NCNR).
+Experimentally, the researchers conducted high-pressure SANS experiments on Marcellus shale samples using water as a pressure medium at the National Institute of Standards and Technology Center for Neutron Research (NCNR).
 These experiments were to address the question of where the water goes in the shale matrix during hydraulic fracturing.

 LANL researchers have found that the relative permeabilities of both water and oil phases in fractionally wet porous media (FWPM) exhibit very different characteristics from those in the purely wet porous media.
 Particularly, the simulations indicate additional flow resistance in FWPM at an intermediate water (oil) saturation.
 Through detailed analysis, LANL has concluded that this additional flow resistance is mainly caused by the extremely tortuous flow paths.